 Prior to the EAB infestation, the Village had a parkway ash population of 2,855.
 The Village Foresters continue to monitor all remaining ash trees located along public right-of-way for signs and symptoms of EAB infestation.
 Once a tree becomes a hazard, it is removed by the Village contractor.
 If you suspect the parkway tree adjacent to your home is infested with EAB, you should contact the Forestry Division to request an inspection.

 Residents are encouraged to work with a Certified Arborist to evaluate and care for ash trees on private property.
 Chemical treatments are commercially available to assist in controlling the EAB.
-Residents that are interested in treating parkway ash trees in the Village right-of-way are encouraged to contact the Forestry Division below or at 847-853-7587 for more information.
+Residents that are interested in treating parkway ash trees in the Village right-of-way are encouraged to contact the Forestry Division of Public Works at 847-853-7500 for more information.